MCP Server

 To connect Amazon Q in Local Platform to the QC MCP Server, follow these steps:

-- Install the Amazon Q extension.
+- In Local Platform, install the Amazon Q extension.

 - In the left navigation menu of Local Platform, right-click the